lines-of-codes/litechat/README.md

 Then, In the dashboard, open up the Setting menu, and "Import collections" Pick the `pb_schema.json` file.
 (In the Git repo, should be located at `/pocketbase/pb_schema.json`) and follow the on-screen prompt to import the collections.

+> [!NOTE]
+> Especially in development versions, The PocketBase database schema might change often.
+> When updating your litechat instance, check if /pocketbase/pb_schema.json is changed.
+> If it is changed, follow the above instruction again to import the collections.

 PocketBase should be ready for use with litechat now.